 A raucous crowd in Antigua watched two of their favourite sons, Viv Richards and Richie Richardson, smash Australia all round the St John's ground.
 The two added 308 for the third wicket, after which Australia - who had to win the match to square the series - were dead and buried.

 Sachin Tendulkar cracked his fourth one-day century to give India an eight-wicket victory over Sri Lanka in the Asia Cup match in Sharjah, and in the process became the youngest man to score 3000 one-day runs in ODIs.
 He was 15 days short of his 22nd birthday at the time.

-Birth of the 35th MacKinnon of MacKinnon, who is by three years the longest-lived Test cricketer, dying 41 days short of his 99th birthday (click here for full list).
+Birth of the 35th MacKinnon of MacKinnon, who at his death in 1947 was the longest-lived Test cricketer, dying 41 days short of his 99th birthday.
 Francis MacKinnon was a sound batsman, who played for Kent, of whom he was later president, and England in one Test in Melbourne in 1878-79.
 He made just 0 and 5, and in the first innings was the second wicket in the first Test hat-trick, taken by Fred Spofforth.